igobb/igobb/README.md

 👀 I’m interested in programming 💻 astronomy 🚀 and new technolgies 📱

-🌱 I’m currently learning JavaScript (React.js, Node.js, Express.js, TypeScript, NestJS) and MYSQL & MongoDB
+🌱 I’m currently learning and working with JavaScript (React.js, Node.js, Express.js, TypeScript, NestJS) and MYSQL & MongoDB

 💞️ Currently at Landingi, where I am responsible for the Event Tracker project - a built-in no-code tool that allows tracking, analyzing, and optimizing traffic on landing pages.
 Try interactive demos and read the details about [EventTracker](https://cutt.ly/HwxCgUWt
 )